NITCbase/nitcbase.github.io/docs/Design/Buffer Layer/IndBuffer.md

 #### Description

-Sets the indexNumth entry of the block with the input struct InternalEntry contents.
+Sets the indexNum<sup>th</sup> entry of the block with the input struct InternalEntry contents.

 #### Arguments